 Executive Summary & Guaranteed Budget Range

 Our process starts with a complimentary in-home consultation.
 Here, we spend around 90 minutes chatting about your home and your project – what works, what doesn’t work, what are your goals.
 And we’ll chat about more.
-We might be at your place to talk about remodeling your kitchen, but what if your 5-year plan is to also remodel the master bathroom upstairs?
+We might be at your place to talk about remodeling your kitchen, but what if your 5-year plan is to also remodel the homeowner bathroom upstairs?
 Let’s make sure that we don’t build anything now that would preclude you from building something you’d love later.
 This is how master planning works.
 We think of your home as a whole, even if we’re only working on one section at a time.

 So we have a chat, see your space, explain/share/discuss our process and why it’s awesome (after all, over 80% of our business is repeat or referral) – what comes next?
 We’ll write an Executive Summary (E.S.), which is an overview of the project.
 Included in that is what we call a Guaranteed Budget Range, or G.B.R. for short.
 This is how you know there won’t be pricing surprises later on.
 We start Phase 1 with a 3% deposit (credited to the project) of the low end of the G.B.R.
 When we get to the end of Phase 1, if we can’t deliver on the G.B.R., we’ll give you the 3% back.
 Simple as that.

 CONGRATULATIONS – we’re on our way.
 Here’s where the fun really starts.